reab5555/EmotionTrack/README.md

 # EmotionTrack

-This tool is able to detect a face from a pre-selected area on the screen, and identify which are top 5 dominant emotions the facial expressions might express.
+EmotionTrack can detect and analyze facial expressions from a specific area on the computer screen.
+It identifies the dominant emotions expressed by the face, and provides a list of the top 5 emotions it has detected.
 <p>
   <img src="assets/2.png" width="25%" height="auto">
 </p>

 ## Methodology
 A notable advantage when one want to recognize facial expressions and the emotions they express is to use a greater number of emotions than the basic 4-6 types of emotions used in old algorithms and models (such as sadness, happiness, fear, anger, surprise and disgust).
 To perform such a task, we use a zero-shot classification model.
 These types of models are quite reliable and accurate for classification purposes, and are able to classify images to a custom number of classes the user define.